dansan/zrsync/README.rst

     $ ~/bin/zrsync foo@my.ser.ver ~/Documents Documents

-The same, but it try to start *zrsyncd* on ``my.ser.ver``, if it is not yet running and install it if is not already installed.
+The same, but it will try to start *zrsyncd* on ``my.ser.ver``, if it is not yet running and install it if is not already installed.
 When the client quits, it will shut down *zrsyncd* on the target system:

 .. code-block:: bash